ATE Induction System for New Professors (ISNP)

 - Apply research-based organizational lenses to real-life experiences.

-- Expand scholarship, presentation, and publication opportunities.
+- Expand scholarship, presentation, and publication opportunities, assisted by experienced ATE mentors in similar areas of specialization.

 The ISNP is available to full-time beginning professors in an Education-related field who are in the induction phase of professorial careers, the initial one to three years of full-time employment at a college or university.